Dual Diagnosis Treatment Plano, IL

 Tools For Life Ltd - 17.7 miles from Plano, IL

-Tools For Life Ltd is a dual-diagnosis treatment center in Naperville, Illinois that offers treatment for drug and alcohol addiction and mental health disorders that include mood disorders as well as bulimia.
+Tools For Life Ltd is a dual-diagnosis treatment center in Naperville, IL that offers treatment for substance use and mental health disorders that include major depressive disorder as well as antisocial personality disorder.

 Address: 2132 Deep Water Lane, Suite 104, Naperville, IL 60564 in Will County